Law and Policy - CPS (LWP)

 LWP 6431.
 Political and Moral Ethics and Dilemmas.
 2 Hours.

-Offers a political and moral examination of the responsibilities of public policy makers in government by asking two questions: (1) What should governments do, considering principles that guide good, just, legitimate public policy?
-(2) What should political actors do, considering the many and often competing obligations that guide political actors in contesting what is good, just, and legitimate public policy?
+Examines the political and moral responsibilities of public policymakers in government by asking what governments should do—considering principles that guide good, just, legitimate public policy—and what political actors should do—considering the many and often competing obligations that guide them in contesting what is good, just, and legitimate public policy.
 Assignments focus on applications of theoretical concepts from scholarly readings in philosophy and political theory to practical issues of public policy.
-Students are expected to research distinct political and moral scholars, make presentations of their research, and complete a term paper addressing these ideas and scholars as applied to their doctoral project.
+Expects students to research distinct political and moral scholars, make presentations of their research, and complete a term paper addressing these ideas and scholars as applied to their doctoral project.

 LWP 6500.
 Doctoral Research Design 1.
 2 Hours.

 Builds upon prior courses in the methods sequence.
 Offers students an opportunity to further develop their knowledge and skills in research methodology and design.
 Students refine and add to the literature review and law and policy review conducted in prior course work and utilize their updated literature review to refine their design for their thesis research project for their selected topic area and to define the research methodology.
 By the end of the course, successful students are expected to have a doctoral thesis project proposal in their topic of interest, be ready to defend the proposal, and have prepared their IRB application for review in alignment with university requirements.